Modern Foreign Languages Teaching Staff

 Why Modern Foreign Languages is Important

 Modern Foreign Languages is a core subject in Key Stage 3.
-At Oak, students’ begin learning French in Year 7 and may opt at the end of Year 8 to study French or Spanish at Key Stage 4, leading to Pearson Edexcel GCSE in either French or Spanish.
+At Oak, students’ begin learning Spanish in Year 7 and may opt at the end of Year 9 to continue to study Spanish at Key Stage 4, leading to Pearson Edexcel GCSE in Spanish.

 There are many key benefits to be gained from learning a second language, which can have a substantial positive impact across the whole curriculum.
 Memory improvement and a longer attention span are just two of the known positive effects of speaking two or more languages.
 Speaking a foreign language improves the brain function by challenging it to recognise, negotiate meaning, and communicate in different language systems.
 This skill boosts the ability to negotiate meaning in other problem-solving tasks as well.
 Research shows that students who study foreign languages tend to score better on standardised tests than their monolingual peers, particularly in the categories of maths, reading, and vocabulary.